PotassiumES/potassium-components/README.md

 # PotassiumES Components

-*NOTE* We're still laying the foundation, so don't use this quite yet
+*NOTE* We're still laying the foundation, so don't use this quite yet.
+Go look at the [Issues](https://github.com/PotassiumES/potassium-es/issues) to see what we're working on and how you can help!

 This repository contains core UI elements used by [PotassiumES](https://github.com/PotassiumES/potassium-es).